UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 • Silver Frame/Black Leather

-Winner: Mockingbird The Mockingbird Single Stroller is more customizable than the UPPAbaby Cruz V2.
+Winner: Mockingbird The Mockingbird stroller is more customizable than the UPPAbaby Cruz V2.

 Better for a Newborn Baby?